 She said: “The kangaroos on the beach (at Cape Hillsborough) were so cute and were hopping all over the place.
 One even jumped over my head.”

-There’s no shortage of hiking, climbing, kayaking, boating and snorkelling to be found in Mackay.
+There’s no shortage of opportunities for hiking, climbing, kayaking, boating and snorkelling to be found in Mackay with kids.
 But junior adrenalin junkies can also get their thrills seeing Mackay from the sky on a joy flight, tandem skydiving over the beach, zip lining through the treetops or flying through the water at the cable water skiing park.

 He said: “Climbing up through caves over spiky volcanic rocks at Cape Hillsborough was tricky but super cool.
 And I really wanted to jump from the rocks into Araluen Falls but mum wouldn’t let me because she’s so lame and thought I’d hurt myself.
 As if.
 The most exciting thing though was going in a three-seater plane on an epic flight over Mackay.
 We flew over extinct volcanoes and the bush and farms looked like a giant green jigsaw puzzle.
 The water and reef from up in the air was so blue I needed sunglasses, I think I may have even spotted a dugong swimming about.
 It’s so different to flying in a big plane and I loved bumping through the sky almost as much I loved watching mum freaking out because she’s a total wimp about flying”.